anpatton/lrboost/doc/index.rst

 * ``predict(X)`` returns an array-like of final predictions with an option for ``predict(X, detail=True)``
 * ``predict_dist(X)`` provides probabilistic predictions associated with ``NGBoost`` or ``XGBoost-Distribution`` as the non-linear estimators.

-Any sklearn compatible estimator can be used with LRBoost, and you can unpack kwargs as needed.
+Any sklearn compatible estimator can be used with lrboost, and you can unpack kwargs as needed.

     >>> from sklearn.datasets import load_iris
     >>> from sklearn.ensemble import RandomForestRegressor